morethemesbaby/wp-best-practices/README.md

 ## What's inside

 1. A WordPress.org compatible theme: [Mo Theme](wp-content/themes/mo-theme)
-2. A WordPress.org compatible plugin
+2. A WordPress.org compatible plugin: [Mo Plugin](wp-content/themes/mo-plugin) - work in progress.
-3. A `pro` version of the theme from 1. using the plugin from 2.
+3. A `pro` version of the theme from 1. using the plugin from 2.: [Mo Pro Theme] (wp-content/themes/mo-pro-theme) - work in progress.

 ## Inspiration